milesgranger/flaco/README.md

 # Notes

+> Is this a drop in replacement for `pandas.read_sql`?

+No. It varies in a few ways:
+- It will return a `dict` of `str` ➡ `numpy.ndarray` objects.
+But this can be passed with _zero_ copies to  `pandas.DataFrame`
+- When querying integer columns, if a null is encountered, the array will be converted to `dtype=object` and nulls from PostgreSQL will be `None`.
+  Whereas pandas will convert the underlying array to a float type; where nulls from postgres are basically `numpy.nan` types.
+- It lacks basically all of the options `pandas.read_sql` has.

-While it's pretty neat this lib can allow faster and less resource intensive use of numpy/pandas against PostgreSQL, it's in early stages of development and you're likely to encounter some sharp edges which include, but not limited to:
+Furthermore, while it's pretty neat this lib can allow faster and less resource intensive use of numpy/pandas against PostgreSQL, it's in early stages of development and you're likely to encounter some sharp edges which include, but not limited to: